 Use the front frame of the wall cabinets when you measure the wall and not the dimension of the box.
 This is because there is generally an overhang on the front frame compared to the box.

-Measure the distance from the ceiling to the top part of your wall cabinet to ensure that it will not be too high or too close from the base cabinets.
+Measure the distance from the ceiling to the top part of your wall cabinet to ensure that it will not be too high or too close to the base cabinets.

 There are some kitchens that do not have even floors or walls.
 To determine which areas are uneven, use a level and mark these areas.
 Check to see the high points and low points of the kitchen and mark these as well.
 By doing this, you will be able to properly plumb the cabinets and determine which part of the kitchen is best to install the wall cabinets.